fbpx

 About Botswana

-We recommend the concession areas of Linyati, Selinda & Kwando, situated north east of the Okavango Delta and home to many elephant, buffalo, lion, wild dog, lechwe, sitatunga, hippo and giraffe.
+We recommend the concession areas of Linyanti, Selinda & Kwando, situated northeast of the Okavango Delta and home to many elephants, buffalo, lions, wild dogs, lechwe, sitatunga, hippos, and giraffes.

-The Okavango Delta is the largest inland delta in the world and is dominated by the Moremi Game Reserve.
-Surrounded by an extensive network of private concessions that offer exclusive game-viewing safaris, the wildlife here rarely disappoints.
-The centre of the delta is a labyrinth maze of reed-lined channels best explored by mokoro, a traditional dug-out canoe.
-Cruising between islands sitting inches above the waterline allows you to feel part of the environment.
+The Okavango Delta, the largest inland delta in the world, is dominated by the Moremi Game Reserve and surrounded by an extensive network of private concessions that offer exclusive game-viewing safaris.
+The wildlife here rarely disappoints.
+The center of the delta is a labyrinth of reed-lined channels best explored by mokoro, a traditional dug-out canoe.
+Cruising between islands just inches above the waterline allows you to feel part of the environment.

-Meanwhile, Chobe National Park is famous for its massive herds of huge elephants, prides of lion and many buffalo.
-Chobe has arguably become overpopular due to its accessibility (particularly from the relatively nearby Victoria Falls) and is the one place in Botswana that you could easily run into crowds and large impersonal lodges.
-That said, there are still some gems such as Savuti, perhaps the region’s best-kept secret.
+Meanwhile, Chobe National Park is famous for its massive herds of elephants, prides of lions, and many buffalo.
+Chobe has arguably become overpopular due to its accessibility (particularly from the relatively nearby Victoria Falls) and is the one place in Botswana where you might encounter crowds and large impersonal lodges.
+That said, there are still some gems, such as Savuti, perhaps the region’s best-kept secret.

-Even more off grid, the Central Kalahari Game Reserve is reached by a tiny number of visitors every year and offers the ultimate remote safari.
-Black-maned lions, plentiful cheetah and good populations of dry-land specials such as meerkats, brown hyena, caracal and oryx are among the many highlights.
+Even more off-grid, the Central Kalahari Game Reserve is reached by a tiny number of visitors every year and offers the ultimate remote safari.
+Black-maned lions, plentiful cheetahs, and good populations of dry-land specials such as meerkats, brown hyenas, caracals, and oryx are among the many highlights, making it an exceptional choice for Botswana Safaris focused on true wilderness.

 + Read More